ocornut/imgui/README.md

 [![Build Status](https://travis-ci.org/ocornut/imgui.svg?branch=master)](https://travis-ci.org/ocornut/imgui)
 [![Coverity Status](https://scan.coverity.com/projects/4720/badge.svg)](https://scan.coverity.com/projects/4720)

-(This library is free but needs your support to sustain its development.
-There are lots of desirable new features and maintenance to do.
-If you are an individual using dear imgui, please consider donating via Patreon or PayPal.
+_(This library is free but needs your support to sustain its development.
+There are many desirable features and maintenance ahead If you are an individual using dear imgui, please consider donating via Patreon or PayPal.
 If your company is using dear imgui, please consider financial support (e.g. sponsoring a few weeks/months of development).
-I can invoice for private support, custom development etc. E-mail: omarcornut at gmail.)
+I can invoice for technical support, custom development etc. E-mail: omarcornut at gmail.)_

 Monthly donations via Patreon:
 <br>[![Patreon](https://cloud.githubusercontent.com/assets/8225057/5990484/70413560-a9ab-11e4-8942-1a63607c0b00.png)](http://www.patreon.com/imgui)